citp/privacy-policy-historical/c/ci/cit/citizen.org.md

 ### Contacting Us

 If you contact us by phone or email, we may keep a record so that we can follow up with you if necessary.
-We do not disclose the information in that record to any outside entity unless you give us permission to do so or unless disclosure is compelled by law.
+We do not disclose the information in that record to any outside entity unless you give us permission to do so or disclosure is compelled by law or necessary to prevent danger to an individual or threat to public safety.

 ### Cookies and IP Addresses